ryanncode/point-blank/README.md

 ## Features

 Point Blank offers intelligent list styling, hierarchical folding, and support for structured data templates.
+This includes a refactored template system with new syntax for file-based templates and inline node insertion.

 For a comprehensive overview of features, commands, configuration, and contributing guidelines, please visit our [documentation website](https://ryanncode.github.io/point-blank/).